 Food Insecurity: Many Black and Latinx adults in households with children report sometimes or often not having enough to eat in the last week.
-More than one in five (22%) of Black households said this, almost double that as all households with children (13%).
+Between Sept.
+14 and Oct.
+17, 2022 roughly a third (30%) of Black households with children said this.

 Early Care & Education: The pandemic exacerbated the already strained situation for the vital but underpaid early learning workforce.
 84% of child care centers who reported to a 2021 survey reported experiencing a staffing shortage (results were not reported for family child care homes).
 73% of survey respondents identified low wages as the main recruitment barrier and 59% say that low wages are the most common reason that educators leave the field, followed by 14% who said lack of benefits.
 Recognizing the import of this looming crisis, the District made emergency grants available to child care providers using federal relief funds and temporarily increased reimbursement rates to providers for serving children enrolled in the childcare subsidy program.
 In August 2021, the DC Council voted to increase compensation for early educators, paid for by a new tax increase on the District’s highest earners.
 In March 2022 the DC’s Early Educator Equitable Compensation Task Force put out detailed recommendations about how to implement a statewide, publicly funded permanent early educator compensation program. program.
 The deadline to apply for the initial checks was Sept.
 20, 2022.
 Newly hired and newly eligible early childhood educators can now apply for their payments through https://osse.dc.gov/ecepayequity.

 Even as there’s been progress on pay for providers, the pandemic has continued to pose challenges.
 One out of five Districts homes with children under age 5 reported (from July 25-Aug.
 8, 2022) that in the past month children were unable to attend early care and education programs due to safety concerns.